 The performance by the servicers of the Reference Obligations could have an impact on the amount and timing of principal collections on the related Reference Obligations and the rate and timing of the occurrence of Credit Events with respect thereto.
 As described under "Loan Acquisition Practices - Servicing Standards" in this Prospectus, servicers are generally required to service the Reference Obligations in accordance with the terms of our Servicing Guide.
 The servicers are servicing only for the benefit of Fannie Mae and have no duties or obligations to service for the benefit of investors in the Notes.
-We are the master servicer of the Reference Obligations and generally supervise and monitor the performance of the servicers, although we have no such duty to supervise and monitor the servicers that we may undertake will be sufficient to determine substantial compliance by the servicers of their contractual obligations owed to us.
+We are the master servicer of the Reference Obligations and generally supervise and monitor the performance of the servicers, although we have no such duty to supervise and monitor the servicers' performance for the benefit of the investors in the Notes.
+We cannot assure you that any supervision and monitoring of the servicers that we may undertake will be sufficient to determine substantial compliance by the servicers of their contractual obligations owed to us.
 The Reference Obligations will be serviced by many different servicers, and the individual performance of servicers will vary.
 As a result, the performance of the Reference Obligations may similarly vary, which may adversely affect the Notes.
 For example, the servicing practices of each servicer could have an impact on the timing and amount of Unscheduled Principal allocated to any Reference Obligation, which as a result will have an impact on the timing of principal payments made by Fannie Mae on the Notes.